stratosphereips/StratosphereLinuxIPS/README.md

 - To try:
     - Android
     - IOS

 ### Roadmap

 ### Changelog
+- 0.5 Completely renewed architecture and code.
+- 0.4 was never reached
+- 0.3.5
 - 0.3.4
     - This is a mayor version change.
 Implementing new algorithms for analyzing the results, management of IPs, connections, whois database and more features.
     - A new parameter to specify the file (-r).
 This is as fast as reading the file from stdin.